bjornarprytz/goodzilla/readme.md

 ## TODO

 - Initialize
-  - Bouncy buildings
-  - Tween bouncyness and "lightness" down so they're more rigid
-  - Spawn eggs on top of some of them
+  - Spawn eggs on top of some skyscrapers
-  - Walls around the edges
 - GameObjects
   - Character
     - Keep tweaking movement
-    - Rotate collisionShape along with sprite
   - Building (Skyscraper)
-    - When touched by player
-      - Build up alert
-    - Otherwise
-      - Decrease alert
     - When alert reaches 100% -> **Game over**
-    - Alert is communicated with lights turning on in the windows
+    - Tweak alertness buildup
   - Egg
     - Sprite with a little animation (wiggling side to side every now and then)
     - Picked up by player
-  - Ground
-    - Sewer (For escaping with the eggs)
   - Background
 - UI
   - Jumping